shonayevshyngys/prontoPro/README.md

 - Rating and Notification services are business servers
 - Swagger for providing whole cluster documentation.
 From client all requests will be sent to the nginx reverse proxy
 - Postgres and Redis as persistent storages

+### Couple of points on connection between services

+- Rating server sends requests to Notification service to create notifications.
+However they are also persisted to postgres
+- Notification service contacts rating server to make sure users and providers exist
+- These requests are blocked from outside and on trying will return TEAPOT code

 ### Codebase